24 Several days later Felix came with his wife Drusilla, who was Jewish. He sent for Paul and listened to him as he spoke about faith in Christ Jesus.

 27 When two years had passed, Felix was succeeded by Porcius Festus, but because Felix wanted to grant a favor to the Jews, he left Paul in prison.

-6 After spending eight or ten days with them, he went down to Caesarea, and the next day he convened the court and ordered that Paul be brought before him.
-7 When Paul appeared, the Jews who had come down from Jerusalem stood around him, bringing many serious charges against him, which they could not prove.
+6 After spending eight or ten days with them, Festus went down to Caesarea.
+The next day he convened the court and ordered that Paul be brought before him.

-8 Then Paul made his defense: “I have done nothing wrong against the law of the Jews or against the temple or against Caesar.”
+8 Then Paul made his defense: “I have done nothing wrong against the Jewish law or against the temple or against Caesar.”

 9 Festus, wishing to do the Jews a favor, said to Paul, “Are you willing to go up to Jerusalem and stand trial before me there on these charges?”

 10 Paul answered: “I am now standing before Caesar’s court, where I ought to be tried.
 I have not done any wrong to the Jews, as you yourself know very well.

 11 If, however, I am guilty of doing anything deserving death, I do not refuse to die.
 But if the charges brought against me by these Jews are not true, no one has the right to hand me over to them.
 I appeal to Caesar!”